Research Biologist — Division of Biochemical Toxicology

 Tariq Fahmi, M.D., Ph.D.

-Dr. Tariq Fahmi received his medical degree from Al-Mustansiriya University, Baghdad, Iraq in 1996.
-He went on to earn a Master of Science degree in pathology in 2002 from the medical college of Al-Nahrain University, Baghdad, Iraq; and a Ph.D. in oncology in 2010 from the Institute of Oncology, Hacettepe University, in Ankara, Turkey.
-Dr. Fahmi was a faculty member in the Department of Pathology at Al-Mustansiriya University from 1998-2010 while pursuing his master’s degree and Ph.D.
-Dr. Fahmi received a fellowship from the University of Arkansas for Medical Sciences (UAMS) upon completion of his Ph.D.
-He joined FDA’s NCTR/Office of Regulatory Affairs Nanotechnology Core Facility (Nanocore) in 2015, where he conducted research, scientific publication and monograph reviews with a team of scientists to provide briefs for regulatory decisions by the Center for Drug Evaluation and Research (CDER).
-Dr. Fahmi has received FDA’s NCTR Scientific Achievement Award for “Excellence in Review Science” for his work on the monograph reviews.
+Dr. Tariq Fahmi received a Doctor of Medicine degree from Al-Mustansiriya University in Baghdad, Iraq; a Master of Science degree in pathology from the Medical College of Al-Nahrain University in Baghdad, Iraq; and a Ph.D. in oncology from the Institute of Oncology at Hacettepe University in Ankara, Turkey.
+Dr. Fahmi was a faculty member in the Department of Pathology at Al-Mustansiriya University while pursuing masters and doctorate degrees.
+Dr. Fahmi then received a fellowship from the University of Arkansas for Medical Sciences.
+He joined FDA’s National Center for Toxicological Research (NCTR) in the Office of Scientific Coordination and the Nanotechnology Core Facility (Nanocore) as an FDA staff fellow where, with a team of scientists, he reviewed scientific publications and prepared monographs to provide briefs for regulatory decisions made by FDA’s Center for Drug Evaluation and Research.
+Dr. Fahmi was hired as a research biologist in the Division of Biochemical Toxicology in 2022.

 Dr. Fahmi's research interests include: